 Ekebergia capensis, commonly the Cape ash or dogplum, is a medium to large, evergreen or semi-deciduous tree commonly reaching 10 m in height, occasionally 20 m and rarely 30 m (SA Tree List No. 298).
 New leafy growth at stem-tips is reddish as in the photo.

-The white flowers, sometimes tinged with pink, appear in lax axillary panicles during summer.
+The white flowers, sometimes tinged pink, appear in loose axillary panicles during summer.
 They are sweetly scented, noted more for fragrance than appearance, being quite small.